 Alternatively the air flow data can be converted to volume using a simple function in the software after data collection.

-The Spirometer is supplied with a nose clip, 4 flow heads (one attached and three for test subjects) and a circular guard for the ‘fixed’ flow head (to prevent it being used).
+The Spirometer is supplied with a nose clip, four flow heads (one attached and three for test subjects) and a circular guard for the ‘fixed’ flow head (to prevent it being used).

 A flow head contains an antibacterial and antiviral filter to lessen the possibility of cross contamination between subjects.
 Two flow heads are attached to the Spirometer during use; one is kept fixed in place and the other is the test subject’s flow head.
 To minimise the danger of cross contamination, the flow head used by the test subject is only for their own use and should be regarded as a ‘disposable’ item.